 If one psycho Santa weren’t enough, British slasher Good Tidings offers a tale of three vicious villains wearing Santa suits!

-David Flint, with addition information by Adrian J Smith, MOVIES & MANIA
+David Flint, with addition information by Adrian J Smith, MOVIES and MANIA

 Buy Silent Night on DVD from Amazon.co.uk

 More festive fear:

 This article was posted in 2013 and many more Christmas-themed horror movies have been released or unearthed.
 Here’s a selection of what else is on offer:

 Dial Code Santa Claus aka Game Over – France, 1989